theFPVgeek/Padawan-by-danf/ReadMe.md

 - Uses Serial Connections to A Sabertooth Speed Controller for the feet.
 - SyRen Speed Controller for the dome
 - This will probably be the preferred metheod for most cases.
-- Sabertooth DIP Switches Set- 1 and 2 Down 3,4,5,and 6 Up
+- Sabertooth DIP Switches Set- 1 and 2 Down 3, 4, 5, and 6 Up
-- SyRen DIP Switches Packetized (preferred)- Set- 1 and 2 Down 3,4,5,and 6 Up
+- SyRen DIP Switches Packetized (preferred)- Set- 1 and 2 Down 3, 4, 5, and 6 Up
-- Simple(see below)-Set- 2 and 4 Down 1,3,5,and 6 Up
+- Simple(see below)-Set- 2 and 4 Down 1, 3, 5,and 6 Up
-- This has been tested with a Sabertooth 2x25 ver.1 and ver.
-2, and a SyRen 10.
+- This has been tested with a Sabertooth 2x25 (ver.1 & ver.2) and a SyRen 10.
 - A Sabertooth 2x25 ver.1  MIGHT need the baud rate changed.

 **A1Body_R2_1_4**